AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-rest-api-walkthrough.md

 ## Retrieve Metric Values
 Once the available metric definitions are known, it is then possible to retrieve the related metric values.
 Use the metric’s name ‘value’ (not the ‘localizedValue’) for any filtering requests (for example, retrieve the ‘CpuTime’ and ‘Requests’ metric data points).
 If no filters are specified, the default metric is returned.

+>[!NOTE]
->[AZURE.NOTE] To retrieve metric values using the Azure Monitor REST API, use "2016-06-01" as the API version.
+> To retrieve metric values using the Azure Monitor REST API, use "2016-06-01" as the API version.

 **Method**: GET